haleyatkins18/compbio_pipeline_project/README.md

 	- Percent identity, Alignment length, Start of alignment in query, End of alignment in query, Start of alignment in subject, End of alignment in subject, Bit score, E-value, and Subject Title of the top ten BLAST hits

 - spades
-	- contigs.fasta contains the assembled contigs
+	- Contigs.fasta contains the assembled contigs